SomGithub-Soton/uji_seminar2025/README.md

 ---

 ## Acknowledgements
-We gratefully acknowledge the resources and pedagogical inspiration drawn from the following repository on Pivot Tables and Excel techniques:
+We gratefully acknowledge the resources and pedagogical inspiration drawn from the following repository on Excel Functions and Pivot Tables:

 - [Excel by 960Subhamsingh](https://github.com/960Subhamsingh/Excel)
 - [Excel-PivotTables by mathewqpmiller](https://github.com/mathewqpmiller/Excel-PivotTables)